-- Your distance education program has an equivalent course with an equivalent study period offered on site (at the institution itself).
+- the program with the same study period length is fully offered on site (at the institution itself).

-- You will earn the same number of academic credits in the same time period as students in other programs eligible for StudentAid BC funding, delivered on site at the same institution.
+- students will earn the same number of academic credits in the same time period as students enrolled in similar programs eligible for StudentAid BC funding and offered on site at the same institution.

-- You will earn undergraduate academic credits, in the same amount of time as the same course recognized at another designated institution listed in the B.C.
+- students will earn academic credits for 100 percent of an undergraduate program if the program is recognized as equivalent at another designated institution listed in the B.C.
 Transfer Guide or other acceptable joint agreements from other jurisdictions.

 My program is not already approved

-This must be completed by the financial assistance officer at your school and returned to StudentAid BC for you to be considered for B.C. student loan funding.
+This must be completed by the financial aid officer at your school and returned to StudentAid BC for you to be considered for SABC funding.